RU09342/lab-5-sensing-the-world-around-you-mammarelm7-tensfeldt4/Visualizing Data/README.md

 ```
 ### MATLAB Plots
 ### MSP430F5529

 ![alt text](MATLAB/MSP430F5529/photoresister_matlab5529.png "photoresister_matlab5529 MATLAB")

+This is a plot of a flashlight changing distance from a sensor over a period of three seconds.

 ### MSP430G2553
 ![alt text](MATLAB/MSP430G2553/matlab_photoresistor.png "photoresister_matlab MATLAB")

+This is a plot of a flashlight changing distance from a sensor over a period of three seconds.

 ## RGB and MATLAB MSP430F5529
 For this part, the MSP430F5529 would use the ADC for the photoresistor to convert the analog signal to a digital one.